ShichaoJin/VCNN/scripts/scripts.md

-This is just scripts for training.  scripts for testing are not included here.
+These are just scripts for training.  scripts for testing are not included here.